Prince Eugene of Savoy: 'Cold war'

 The 1720s saw rapidly changing alliances between the European powers and almost constant diplomatic confrontation, largely over unsolved issues regarding the Quadruple Alliance.
-The Emperor and the Spanish King continued to use each other's titles, and Charles VI still refused to remove the remaining legal obstacles to Don Charles' eventual succession to the duchies of Parma and Tuscany.
+The Emperor and the Spanish king continued to use each other's titles, and Charles VI still refused to remove the remaining legal obstacles to Don Charles' eventual succession to the duchies of Parma and Tuscany.
 Yet in a surprise move Spain and Austria moved closer with the signing of the Treaty of Vienna in April/May 1725.
-In response Britain, France, and Prussia joined together in the Alliance of Hanover to counter the danger to Europe of an Austro-Spanish hegemony.
+In response Britain, France, and Prussia joined in the Alliance of Hanover to counter the danger to Europe of an Austro-Spanish hegemony.
 For the next three years there was the continual threat of war between the Hanover Treaty powers and the Austro-Spanish bloc.

-From 1726 Eugene gradually began to regain his political influence.
+From 1726, Eugene gradually began to regain his political influence.
 With his many contacts throughout Europe Eugene, backed by Gundaker Starhemberg and Count Schönborn, the Imperial vice-chancellor, managed to secure powerful allies and strengthen the Emperor's position—his skill in managing the vast secret diplomatic network over the coming years was the main reason why Charles VI once again came to depend upon him.
-In August 1726 Russia acceded to the Austro-Spanish alliance, and in October Frederick William of Prussia followed suit by defecting from the Allies with the signing of a mutual defensive treaty with the Emperor.
+In August 1726 Russia acceded to the Austro-Spanish alliance, and in October Frederick William I of Prussia followed suit by defecting from the Allies with the signing of a mutual defensive treaty with the Emperor.

-Despite the conclusion of the brief Anglo-Spanish conflict, war between the European powers persisted throughout 1727–28.
+Despite the conclusion of the brief Anglo-Spanish conflict, manoeuvring between the European powers persisted throughout 1727–28.
 In 1729 Elisabeth Farnese abandoned the Austro-Spanish alliance.
 Realizing that Charles VI could not be drawn into the marriage pact she wanted, Elisabeth concluded that the best way to secure her son's succession to Parma and Tuscany now lay with Britain and France.
 To Eugene it was 'an event that which is seldom to be found in history'.
 Following the Prince's determined lead to resist all pressure, Charles VI sent troops into Italy to prevent the entry of Spanish garrisons into the contested duchies.
 By the beginning of 1730 Eugene, who had remained bellicose throughout the whole period, was again in control of Austrian policy.